openfaas/templates/template/java17/README.md

 ### Handler

-The handler is written in the `./src/main/Handler.java` folder
+The handler is written in the `./src/main/java/com/openfaas/function/Handler.java` folder

 Tests are supported with junit via files in `./src/test`

 ### External dependencies

-External dependencies can be specified in ./build.gradle in the normal way using jcenter, a local JAR or some other remote repository.
+External dependencies can be specified in ./build.gradle in the normal way using Maven Central, a local JAR or some other remote repository.